joshpowlison/open-stories/README.md

 But if you're using leading zeroes, make sure to ALWAYS use leading zeroes!
 001.html, 002.html, 003.html...

 And always use the same extension- beware especially of .jpeg vs .jpg.
 The website won't find files with slightly different extensions.
+If you have to use just 1 extension for page, use .html

 Once you've created pages, just put them into your language folder for the website!